Massipssa/Docs/cloud/azure/exams/dp-203-exam/synapse-analytics.md

     - Supports security at the level of both columns and rows

 - Spark pools
-  - Can be run using notbook
+  - Can be run using notebook
   - Job definition: using jars

+- Dataflow
 - Pipelines

+## Synapse Analytics SQL
+A distributed SQL query system and it offers two runtime environments
+- Dedicated SQL pool
+- Serverless SQL pool

+### Objects
+- External Data source
+- External files
+- External tables